Skip to main content

 I can't be sure which came first before him saying that the body's identity was irrelevant (and for all we know, someone out there was missing a daughter and not just the Chiongs) or him dismissing the photographs and flight records.
 The judge demanded evidence.
 However, when it was given, the judge just simply dismissed any evidence without even examining them.

 It should be noted that promotions were promised.
-Mrs. Thelma Jimenea-Chiong's younger sister was the personal secretary of Joseph Marcelo Ejercito aka Joseph Estrada.
+Mrs. Thelma Jimenea-Chiong's sister was the personal secretary of Joseph Marcelo Ejercito aka Joseph Estrada.
 At that time, Estrada was the president of the Philippines.
 Cheryl Salvaleon Jimenea was close to Estrada.
 The Chiong 7 were arrested during the presidency of the late Fidel Valdez Ramos.
 It was only 10 months later after the initial arrest on September 15, 1997.
 It was in July of 1997 when Davidson was arrested.
 At that time, Estrada was already in the reigns of power.
 The whole case had the backing of Estrada himself.
 I believe that's what led to the public pressure.
 Later, the documentary revealed a lot of people promoted were mostly a joke.

 Worse, common sense was ignored during the trial